NickBell123/Digi-Market-Cap/README.md

 - Test that back arrow does not break the site or cause an error.

 - Test that after logging out, pressing back arrow in the browser results in error page display.

+#### Add Crypto Page

+- Test page loads Add Crypto form.

+- Test all inputs only except availed inputs.

+- Test that connot submit form without required fields data available.

+- Test data is sent to MongoDb correctly and stored in correct data type.

+- Test that all navbar elements show responsive pionter.

+- Test that Logo in nvabar loads coin list page.

+- Test that coin list link in navbar loads coin list page.

+- Test that My Crypto link points to My Cypto page.

+- Test that Add Crypto link points to Ad Cypto page.

+- Test that Logout link points to Logout page.

+- Test that back arrow does not break the site or cause an error.

+- Test that after logging out, pressing back arrow in the browser results in error page display.